I am an emotional person.

 That...really, really sucks.

 But to not allow me to make mistakes - to unfairly declare me volatile (which is such a harsh word already, and the connotation is just so skewed, and my wife tells me to stop dwelling on it, but I'm only proving her point here and it's haaaaaaaaaaaard) because I have cried in front of my students or become blunt or candid about my feelings in either text form or verbally - that not only hurts, but it also invalidates my feelings as a human being.
 Like if I show one crack in the stone, then it doesn't matter that I've been reasonable and able to handle stress most other times - it's just the crack that matters, and it makes me some sort of irrational harpie.
 And my goodness, have my elective students exploited the hell out of my emotional moments.
-Instead of sympathizing, or realizing that perhaps their behavior needs to be modified, they simply put the blame on me.
+Instead of sympathizing, or realizing that perhaps their behavior needs to be modified, or maybe they should respect the adults in the room, they simply put the blame on me.
 They'd rather call me unstable and claim I "provoked them" than take any responsibility for their actions, which can deeply affect me as an individual.

 Which just tells me that I have some tough choices to make in the future.
-I know I can and will always improve as an individual and an educator, and God knows that in this current rampant call out culture, I am terrified of seeing any of my words - spoken or written - warped, distorted, or taken out of context.
+I know I can and will always improve as an individual and an educator, and God knows that in this current rampant call-out culture, I am terrified of seeing any of my words - spoken or written - warped, distorted, or taken out of context.
 But I'm not sure how much I can perfect a poker face, or bottle up my feelings without worrying that they'll bubble over and just reinforce the unfair allegations aimed toward me.
-I know I'm a good teacher - but can I be a teacher who can handle all the artillery fired without showing a single wound?
+I know I'm a good teacher - but can I be a teacher who can endure all the artillery fired without showing a single wound?

 I got to go to the local tree lighting tonight with my amazing mom and my wonderful wife, and they were so kind to indulge me as I analyzed and re-analyzed and re-re-analyzed all that's happened to me over the past month.
-My wife has been an absolute saint, and my mom's rational side is a god send.
+My wife has been an absolute saint, and my mom's rational side is a godsend.
 I wish I had those traits that they have.
-I want those traits.
-I want to work towards those traits.
+I want those traits; I want to work towards those traits.
 But perhaps part of the solution is also to take myself out of the situation that is affecting me like this in the first place.
 And maybe then, all the other struggles I'm having - my fluctuating communication skills, my mood, my ability to resolve conflicts - could be mended, and I could go back to how I taught before, with a clearer mind, a cooler tongue, and a better emotional balance,

 This year is different.
 Something needs to change.
 I'm just not sure what has to change more: Me or my environment.
 And my loved ones have been telling me the same thing - that my feelings and my self-care should always come first.